MolBIFFM/diana/README.md

-logarithm of a measurement for `null` but can be set to `"log10"`, `"percentile"`, `"quantile"` or `"ratio"`, `"standard score"`, computed with respect to the distribution of a particular modification at a particular time of measurement across the protein-protein interaction network if applicable.
+logarithm of a measurement for `null` but can be set to `"log10"`, `"percentile"`, `"quantile"` or `"ratio"`, `"standard score"`, computed with respect to the distribution of a particular modification at a particular time of measurement across the protein-protein interaction network, if applicable.

 ```json
 [